 Millions of lower-income people take this credit every year.
 However, 25% of taxpayers who are eligible for the Earned Income Tax Credit fail to claim it, according to the IRS.
 Some people miss out on the credit because the rules can be complicated.
 Others simply aren’t aware that they qualify.

-The EITC is a refundable tax credit—not a deduction—ranging from $529 to $6,557 for 2019.
+The EITC is a refundable tax credit—not a deduction— with maximum amounts for different filing statuses ranging from $560 to $6,935 for 2022.
 The credit is designed to supplement wages for low-to-moderate income workers.
 But the credit doesn’t just apply to lower income people.
 Tens of millions of individuals and families previously classified as "middle class"—including many white-collar workers—are now considered "low income" because they:

 - lost a job